trhacknon/EMAGNET/README.md

 * Change useragent and folders please and resolve host for not being an idiot!
 Do it on your own risk, never blame me for anything!

-Sorry kids, you have been pwned by Emagnet since a long time!
+Sorry kids, you have been pwned by Emagnet since a long time! (kids as people downloading and trying to sell free stuff)

 * More sources will be used in next update!

-Credits to the source page we grabbing urls from that keep things free as.
+Credits to the source page we grabbing urls from that keep things free as it should be.

 ### How to protect yourself?